 - Look at reflection upon experience models and best practice

 - Examine the role of direct experience, the mentor, the ideological (theological) framework and critical thinking for transformational change

-Dates: The Service Learning Master Class will be offered three times during 2023.
+Dates: The Service Learning Master Class will be offered two times during 2024.
 Each offering is a two day Professional Development experience to allow time for the skills and insights to go to greater depth.

 Dates: The dates are;

 This one day program aims at upskilling the whole staff in the skills necessary to effectively facilitate the school retreat.
 While there is value in an outside professional assisting in the facilitation of the school retreat it is ultimately more effective if the local community does the facilitation.
 Based upon the principle that everyone has something personally and professionally to offer within the school retreat context the day will identity the key elements of an effective retreat, the psychological processes at play and then support local staff in identifying what they could contribute in this space.
 This Professional Development day can be tailored to meet local needs (whole staff, RE faculty, Campus Ministry etc).

 This whole staff Professional Development day targets the whole staff as agents of effective Service Learning.
 The truly effective school builds upon the partnership between transformational relationships and curriculum initiatives / experiences framed by the core values of the community all leading to a transformational culture.
 This PD day looks at the role Service Learning plays within this dynamic either through ‘heightened’ experiences (deliberately targeted experiences that directly address a particular value linked to service) and ‘normative’ experiences that weave the core values of the community through it’s day to day life.